jeskaj/dance-diary-terminal-app/README.md

 ## Implementation Plan

-The implementation plan for this project was created using [Trello](https://trello.com/) and can be access via the following link:
+The implementation plan for this project was created using [Trello](https://trello.com/) and can be accessed via the following link:

 [Terminal App - Dance Diary](https://trello.com/b/bFwCFIW8/terminal-app-dance-diary)

-The Trello workspace has been set to Public, but screenshots are also provided.
+The Trello workspace has been set to Public (per screenshot below), but screenshots are also provided.

+![Trell board is set to Public](docs/trello-board-public.png)

 One or more cards was created to track the development of each feature (depending on complexity) and checklists were created within each major card to further track the stages of developing each feature.
 Due dates were added to cards and sometimes also to individual checklist items within cards.

-![Trell board is set to Public](docs/trello-board-public.png)

 5 May, 2024: